sapienskid/sapienskid/README.md

 <div align="center">

-*"Mathematics is the art of giving the same name to different things."* - Henri Poincaré
+*"The beauty of mathematics only shows itself to more patient followers."* - Maryam Mirzakhani

 </div>